Russ Harvey Consulting - Computer and Internet Services

 The Register

-The fee Microsoft charged IBM for the inclusion of Windows 3.x capability in OS/2 was several times higher than what Microsoft had charged computer vendors to pre-install it on their computers.
+The fee Microsoft charged IBM for the inclusion of Windows 3.x capability in OS/2 was vastly higher than what Microsoft had charged computer vendors to pre-install it on their computers.

 Once Windows 95 launched, Windows software changed and the catalogue of contemporary Windows 3.x software diminished.